PlaidWeb/publ-site/content/manual/Getting started.md

 ==Note:== I haven't yet managed to get Publ working from Windows.
 Perhaps someone with more Windows and Python experience could [help me out](https://github.com/fluffy-critter/Publ/issues/97)?
+In the meantime, the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) might be a good way to go.

 1. Install [Python](http://python.org)